 Utah requires all car owners to carry personal injury protection, known as (PIP) insurance.
 This amount has a minimum of $3,000 worth of coverage to handle medical costs, loss of income, and other related expenses if you’re injured in an accident.
 Insurance policies such as these are referred to as “no-fault insurance” because it pays for your injuries no matter what party was at fault in an automobile accident.

 But what about the responsible party?

 This is generally the point where things can get tricky.
-Filing a claim with the other driver’s insurance company is not as easy as collecting PIP from your own insurance provider.
-In order to get a fair settlement most people need to prove.
+Filing a claim with the other driver’s insurance company is not as easy as collecting PIP from your insurance provider.
+To get a fair settlement, most people need to prove.

 - The other driver caused the accident

 - The accident caused the injuries

 - The cost of medical care, related expenses, time lost from work, and pain and suffering

 The stakes are always high when it comes to getting fair compensation after an accident.
 The ramifications can range from mildly inconvenient to catastrophic and life-altering.
 You and your family shouldn’t have to suffer due to the negligence of poor judgment.
 On average, people receive settlement offers ranging from 50 to 100 percent higher than they would be representing themselves.
 If you or a loved one has been involved in a car accident in Utah, consider calling The Law Offices of Roberto Hernandez.
 Our attorneys have years of experience helping the local community get their lives back on track after a car, truck, pedestrian, or motorcycle accident.